About sales channel importing

 Manual imports can only be run for a maximum date range of 30 days.

-To manually import from a Sales Channel:
+To manually import from an integration:

-4. On the import form that appears, select the date range you wish to import.
+1. On the import form that appears, select the date range you wish to import.
 If you are doing a full backdate after subscribing, choose the date you first opened your shop here to ensure all past data is imported into Craftybase.

-5. Click the Import Data button to start the import process.
+1. Click the Import Data button to start the import process.

 Product matching